-Top Ten Gear Lists are among the most shared and viral content for backpacking and outdoor pursuits in general.
+Top Ten Gear Lists are among the most shared and viral content for backpacking and outdoor pursuits.

 People love ’em because it is about gear.
 Content creators love ’em because people buy crap from their website.
 And these listicles seemingly make the whole outdoor community go around.

-Publish enough of them, have them get shared a lot, and the content creator becomes an expert of sorts because they share popular articles in an easy-to-digest form.
+Publish enough of them, have them get shared a lot, and the content creator becomes an expert because they share popular articles in an easy-to-digest form.

 The Top Ten Lists are the “sickly sweet fruit punch that washed down the cheap birthday cake from the grocery store” of the outdoor world.

-Sure, these food items seems good at first on the palate.
+Sure, these food items seem reasonable at first on the palate.
 But then you realize you just consumed empty calories.
 And you eventually understand that this food is OK for a guilty pleasure once in a while but not something you want too much of in the long run.
-And calories that if you consume too much of doesn’t really help you at all.
+And the calories you consume too much don’t help you at all.

 Here’s my utterly opinionated take on why I think so… Naturally, there are ten reasons.
 Of course.

 - What the heck is the best gear of any type?
 I’ve discussed this concept before.
-Feel free to read it again.
+Feel free to reread it.
 Go ahead.
 The TL;DR version is that there are too many variables to give The Best GearTM.
-What is the best for a group of gear testers at a magazine, or a person’s blog, may not be the best for you.
+What is the best for a group of gear testers at a magazine or a person’s blog may not be the best for you.
 I’m on the short side, look like Gimli’s distant Mediterranean cousin, and tend to pack minimally.
 What I think is The Best GearTM may not be the best for you.
-I can tell you why a piece of gear works for me and my reasons behind it, but I’d hesitate to say it is The Best GearTM
+I can tell you why a piece of gear works for me and my reasons, but I hesitate to say it is The Best GearTM.

 - Good reviews take a season or more of thorough use.
 Sure, an experienced person can give initial impressions.
 But a good review means the author put the piece of gear through the paces over many months.
-I am going to trust a review more from a person who tests out two or three packs over a year than a person who puts out a top ten list a few months into a year.
+I will trust a review more from someone who tests out two or three packs over a year than someone who puts out a top ten list a few months into a year.

 - On a similar theme, no one person can adequately test gear for that amount in a short period.
 How can a person give you the Top Ten Best Widgets of 2018 when it is only March or June?
-Even the most ardent outdoor person does not have time to test ten widgets in six months thoroughly.
-Never mind three months.
+Even the most ardent outdoor person does not have time to thoroughly test ten widgets in six months.
+Never mind, three months.

 - What makes the site an authority?
-Posting lots of gear reviews does not make a person an experienced outdoor person.
-It typically means they buy or have given to them, a lot of gear.
+Posting many gear reviews does not make a person an experienced outdoor person.
+It typically means they buy or have given them a lot of gear.
 Look at their experience level.
 Are they out every chance they can?
 Or are their “reviews” backyard setups?

-- The Top Ten Widget Listicles are almost always click bait with no substantial content.
+- The Top Ten Widget Listicles are almost always clickbait with no substantial content.
 It is written strictly to drive traffic and generate revenue.
-There is nothing wrong with wanting to make money off a person’s talent, knowledge, or abilities.
+Nothing is wrong with wanting to make money off a person’s talent, knowledge, or abilities.
 It is what makes the world go around afterall.
-Heck, I generate a modest amount of money from this website, too.
+Heck, I generate a (very!) modest amount of money from this website, too.
 But when the content is blatantly designed to be the equivalent of online junk food, what use is the article, really?

 To this one:

-- The Top Ten Widget Listicles often have the feel of Moses handing down the law from on high.
+- The Top Ten Widget Listicles often feel like Moses handing down the law from on high.
 An expert tells you these top ten widgets are good!
 They must be the best!
 Go buy ’em!
 Nonsense.
-If the Top Ten Widget lists have any value, it is a launching point as mentioned above.
+If the Top Ten Widget lists have any value, it is a launching point, as mentioned above.
 Possibly.
 Maybe.
 But do more research.
-See what may work for you based on your criteria.
-Andrew Skurka put together a comprehensive list of bloggers and sites he regularly peruses, and reputable people he trusts for their well-written, honest, thorough, and thoughtful reviews.
-You can’t go wrong with the lists.
-Andrew himself is a trustworthy person needless to say.
-Another reputable person is Cam Honan of The Hiking Life.
-Cam also put together similar lists of gear from people who have “walked the walk” from different backgrounds, genders, ages, and experience.
-(Disclosure: Both websites list me as a resource.
-They must dig my review of the P38 can opener!)